iBlitzkriegi/Vixio/README.md

 # Usage

-Documentation for Vixio can be found at `plugins/Vixio/Syntaxes.txt` after Vixio loads for the first time
+Documentation for Vixio can be found at `plugins/Vixio/Syntaxes.txt` after Vixio loads for the first time.
+Or through the Lookup bot in the Vixio Discord.

 # Compiling